School of Humanities and Sciences

 Assistant Professor of Art and Art History

-BioEmanuele Lugli teaches and writes about late medieval and early modern art, with a particular emphasis on Italian painting, trade, urban culture, and the history of fashion.
-His theoretical concerns include questions of scale and labor, the history of measurements and technology, conceptualizations of precision, vagueness, smallness, and the reach of intellectual networks.
+BioEmanuele Lugli is an art historian who specializes in late medieval and early modern Italian painting, urban culture, trade, and fashion.
+His theoretical concerns include questions of scale and labor, the history of technology, and the reach of intellectual networks.